giyu51/zabbix-graphs-bottleneck-classification/README.md

 5. Training Epochs:
     + **epochs**: Determines the number of training epochs, which represent the number of times the model will iterate over the entire training dataset.

-6. Model Structure:

-    **model**: Represents the model architecture used for image classification.
-You can customize the model structure by adding, removing, or modifying layers.
-The provided model structure includes convolutional layers, pooling layers, a flattening layer, and dense layers with specific activation functions.

 ## Examples:
 After succesfull training you can view newly created logs: